madalina-boca-at-unibuc-ro/DP/README.md

 ## Usage

-Run the simulation using the provided launcher script:
+Run the simulation using one of the following:

 ```bash
 python run.py animate pendulum